chase-seibert/old-blog/_posts/2017-09-11-say-it-multiple-times.md

 - Email a bunch of people without any clear calls to action.
 - Write a book in an email.
-- Write multiple paragraphs with headings, lists or other structure conducive to skimming.
+- Write multiple paragraphs without headings, lists or other structure conducive to skimming.

 # Advanced Communication Tips